-The meta/object separation can first be stated in information-theoretic terms and then in proof-theoretic ones.
-A meta-level system asks the object level for a verdict only when that verdict is not already directly retrievable from the meta-level's currently accessible information.
+The meta-object separation can first be stated in information-theoretic terms and then in proof-theoretic ones.
+A meta-level system asks the object level for a verdict only when that verdict lies outside direct retrieval from the meta-level's accessible information.
 In that sense, the act of querying is itself an information-seeking act.
-The object layer then matters only if it contributes genuine uncertainty reduction through a sequential trace rather than by immediate retrieval.
+The object layer then matters only if it contributes uncertainty reduction through a sequential trace rather than by immediate retrieval.

-\emph{Mechanized} in \path{Meta/InformationAccess.lean}, which packages the meta-access model, non-vacuous query, direct retrieval, sequential uncertainty reduction, and the primitive-duplicator live-vs-record separation used throughout this section.

-\begin{definition}[Meta-access model] Fix a finite verdict alphabet $\mathcal V$ and let $X$ be a random variable ranging over the object-level possibilities compatible with the meta-level's current information.
-Let $R(X)\in\mathcal V$ be the target verdict, and let $\mathcal I_M$ denote the sigma-algebra generated by the meta-level's currently accessible information.
+\begin{definition}[Meta-access model] Fix a finite verdict alphabet $\mathcal V$ and let $X$ be a random variable ranging over the object-level possibilities compatible with the meta-level information state.
+Let $R(X)\in\mathcal V$ be the target verdict, and let $\mathcal I_M$ denote the sigma-algebra generated by the meta-level's accessible information.
 An object-level computation is represented by a trace of state-valued random variables

 All entropies below are Shannon entropies computed relative to this epistemic distribution. \end{definition}

 \begin{definition}[Non-vacuous meta-query] A query from the meta level to the object level about the target verdict $R(X)$ is \emph{non-vacuous} if